nabi1103/bsc-emo/README.md

 # Install requirements

-The code is tested with Python 3.6
+The code is tested with Python 3.6.
+All models are trained on [Google Colab](https://colab.research.google.com/) with provided GPUs

 ```
 pip install - r requirements.txt